edemocracy/ekklesia/docs/development/dev_env.rst

 .. note::

-    To get an overview on how to set up a development environment, please read :ref:`quickstart` first or see :ref:`dev_nixos` to learn how to set up a NixOS development VM from start to finish.
+    To get an overview on how to set up a development environment, please read :ref:`quickstart` or see :ref:`_dev-nixos-virtualbox` to learn how to set up a NixOS development VM from start to finish.

 To get a consistent development environment, we use `Nix <https://nixos.org/nix>`_ to install Python and the project